Publishing Process

 (Assigned in Journal Management)

-• Editor: Oversees editorial process; can assign submissions to Section Editors to see through Submission Review and Submission Editing; undertakes scheduling of content and publishing of journal.
+• Editor: Oversees the editorial process, can assign submissions to Section Editors for review and editing, and is responsible for scheduling content and publishing the journal.

-• Copyeditor: Works with submissions to improve grammar and clarity, poses questions to author on possible errors, and ensures strict adherence to journal's bibliographic and textual style.
+• Copyeditor: Works with submissions to improve grammar and clarity, poses questions to the author on possible errors, and ensures strict adherence to the journal's bibliographic and textual style.

 • Layout Editor: Transforms copyedited submissions into galleys in PDF format.